Emmanuel Gyabuaa

-Manu Emmanuel Gyabuaa (born 21 September 2001) is an Italian professional footballer who plays as a midfielder for club Avellino, on loan from Atalanta.
+Manu Emmanuel Gyabuaa (born 21 September 2001) is an Italian professional footballer who plays as a midfielder for club Salernitana.

 Club career

 A youth product of Parma, the club declared bankruptcy in 2015 and Gyabuaa joined the youth academy of Atalanta.
 He made his professional debut with Atalanta as a substitute a 3–0 Serie A win over Fiorentina on 13 December 2020.
 In July 2021, Gyabuaa joined Serie B club Perugia on a one-year dry loan.

 In July 2022, Gyabuaa joined Serie C club Pescara on a one-year loan.

 On 13 July 2025, he was loaned by Avellino in Serie B, with an option to buy.

 International career

 Born in Italy, Gyabuaa is of Ghanaian descent.
 He is a youth international for Italy.